JamesParrott/sDNA_GH/README.md

 To set all components to synchronised, set `sync` = true on a Config component, leave `save_to` unconnected, and set `go` = true.
 This writes `sync` = true to the installation wide options file (`config.toml`).
 As long as no higher priority options source (Params, project specific options files, or local metas from other components) sets `sync` = false, all desynchronised components will then resynchronise the next time they run.

-###### Applying sychronisation changes.
+###### Applying synchronisation changes.
  Finally, one of three alternatives is necessary to make these changes take effect, as synchronised components only read the installation wide options file on start up:
 a) Restart Rhino,
 b) Set `unload = true` on an Unload_sDNA component, set `unload = false` on it immediately afterwards, then manually re-initialise each component (double click its name or icon to see its source code and click OK, or delete it and replace it from the sDNA_GH ribbon).
 c) Set the `config` on each component to be resynchronised to the file path of the installation wide options file (e.g.  `%appdata%\Grasshopper\UserObjects\sdna-gh\sDNA_GH\config.toml` - expand `%appdata%` in a File Explorer).

-###### Desynchronisation.
+###### De-synchronisation.
 Components are already desynchronised by default.
-Global desynchronisation is only necessary if you have already synchronised them, e.g.to save options from other components to a `config.toml` file, and wish to undo this.
+Global de-synchronisation is only necessary if you have already synchronised them, e.g.to save options from other components to a `config.toml` file, and wish to undo this.

 To desynchronise all synchronised components, set `sync` = false on a Config component, leave `save_to` unconnected, and set `go` = true.
 This writes `sync` = false to the sDNA_GH `config.toml`.